AUGMXNT/transcribe/README.md

 ## Anthropic Claude

 A friend tried Claude and it failed (potentially due to front-end safety filtering?).
-Still, now that I'm deep into it, why not write a script and see if the API will work or not.
+Still, now that I'm deep into it, why not write a script and see if the API will work or not?
 With 100K context, in theory, Claude should be able to give us a usable transcript without any chunking.

 Hilariously, if you ask it for an sample script, Claude will hallucinate an API for you.
 Here's the [actual Python API]([GitHub - anthropics/anthropic-sdk-python](https://github.com/anthropics/anthropic-sdk-python)).